Annette Crosbie: Early life and career

 Crosbie's next major role was as Margaret Meldrew, the long-suffering wife of Victor Meldrew (Richard Wilson) in the BBC sitcom One Foot in the Grave (1990–2000) for which she is best known.
 She also played Janet, the housekeeper to Dr. Finlay, in the 1993–96 revival of A. J. Cronin's popular stories.
 She also had a poignant role in the thriller The Debt Collector (1999).

 Crosbie's other roles include playing the monkey-lover Ingrid Strange in an episode of Jonathan Creek (1997), Edith Sparshott in An Unsuitable Job for a Woman (1997–2001), and Jessie in the film Calendar Girls (2003).

 In 2008, Crosbie appeared in a BBC adaptation of Little Dorrit.
 In 2009 she played Sadie Cairncross in the BBC television series Hope Springs.
 In 2010, Crosbie appeared in the Doctor Who episode "The Eleventh Hour" and in an episode of New Tricks.
 In 2014 Crosbie appeared in the movies What We Did on Our Holiday and Into the Woods.
 In 2015 she appeared in a BBC adaptation of Cider with Rosie.
 In 2016 she appeared in the new film version of Dad's Army.
 In 2019 she appeared in an episode of Call the Midwife.

 In 2020, Crosbie appeared in an episode of the second season of After Life, a British black comedy-drama series created, written, produced and directed by Ricky Gervais, which premiered on Netflix.

 Honours

-Crosbie was awarded the rank of Officer of the Order of the British Empire (OBE) in the 1998 New Year Honours for services to Drama.
+Crosbie was appointed Officer of the Order of the British Empire (OBE) in the 1998 New Year Honours for services to drama.

 Personal life

-Crosbie was married to Michael Griffiths, the father of her son Owen and daughter Selina, who is also an actor.
+Crosbie was married to Michael Griffiths from 1966 until their divorce in 1985.
+The marriage produced two children, a son and a daughter.
+Their daughter Selina Griffiths, is also an actress.

 Crosbie is a campaigner for greyhound welfare.
-From 2003, she was President of the League Against Cruel Sports.
+From 2003 to 2006, she was president of the League Against Cruel Sports.
+In 2014, she was a vice-president.
+She was an honorary vice-president of the Scottish SPCA.